-We lose more than 90 Americans every day to opioid overdoses according to the Centers for Disease Control.
+We lose an average of 120 Americans every day to opioid overdoses according to the Centers for Disease Control.
 This epidemic impacts every facet of our society, including the ability of our communities and of Hoosiers to grow and thrive.
 I have been a leader in Congress to:

 - Provide critical tools for law enforcement to combat the drug dealers who prey on those battling addiction.